Space exploration: Human representation and participation

 Participation and representation of humanity in space is an issue ever since the first phase of space exploration.
 Some rights of non-spacefaring countries have been mostly secured through international space law, declaring space the "province of all mankind", understanding spaceflight as its resource, though sharing of space for all humanity is still criticized as imperialist and lacking.
 Additionally to international inclusion, the inclusion of women and people of colour has also been lacking.
-To reach a more inclusive spaceflight some organizations like the Justspace Alliance and IAU featured Inclusive Astronomy have been formed in recent years.
+To reach a more inclusive spaceflight, some organizations like the Justspace Alliance and IAU featured Inclusive Astronomy have been formed in recent years.

 Women

-The first woman to ever enter space was Valentina Tereshkova.
+The first woman to go to space was Valentina Tereshkova.
 She flew in 1963 but it was not until the 1980s that another woman entered space again.
-All astronauts were required to be military test pilots at the time and women were not able to enter this career, this is one reason for the delay in allowing women to join space crews.
-After the rule changed, Svetlana Savitskaya became the second woman to enter space, she was also from the Soviet Union.
-Sally Ride became the next woman to enter space and the first woman to enter space through the United States program.
+All astronauts were required to be military test pilots at the time and women were not able to join this career.
+This is one reason for the delay in allowing women to join space crews.
+After the rule changed, Svetlana Savitskaya became the second woman to go to space, she was also from the Soviet Union.
+Sally Ride became the next woman in space and the first woman to fly to space through the United States program.

 Since then, eleven other countries have allowed women astronauts.
-The first all female space walk occurred in 2018, including Christina Koch and Jessica Meir.
-These two women have both participated in separate space walks with NASA.
-The first woman to go to the moon is planned for 2024.
+The first all-female space walk occurred in 2018, including Christina Koch and Jessica Meir.
+They had both previously participated in space walks with NASA.
+The first woman to go to the Moon is planned for 2026.

-Despite these developments women are still underrepresented among astronauts and especially cosmonauts.
-Issues that block potential applicants from the programs and limit the space missions they are able to go on, are for example:
+Despite these developments, women are underrepresented among astronauts and especially cosmonauts.
+Issues that block potential applicants from the programs, and limit the space missions they are able to go on, include: